kbogatyrev/ZalWeb/README.md

 1. Build the core component on a Windows 10/11 platform with WSL targeting Linux
 -- Clone the Zal-Code repo from the GitHub: https://github.com/kbogatyrev/Zal-Core into a Windows folder
 -- Open the Zal-Core directory as a CMake project
--- Select "WSL:Ubuntu-..." connection as the target system and "Linux Debug" or "Linux Release" as the current configuration
+-- Select **WSL:Ubuntu-...** connection as the target system and "Linux Debug" or "Linux Release" as the current configuration
 -- Build the Linux Binary

 3. Build the Node C++ add-on (Visual Studio Code)